DocCyblade/tkl-mayan-edms/README.rst

 - Includes all pre-reqs: Virtualenv/Django/Gunicorn/Celery/Redis/Supervisor
 - SSL support out of the box.
-- PostgreSQL is is installed as Mayan's backend database
+- PostgreSQL is installed as Mayan's backend database
 - `Adminer`_ administration frontend for PostgreSQL (listening on port 12322 - uses SSL).
 - Nginx configured as reverse proxy for Mayan WebUI.